 Shandaken in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 6.892′ N, 74° 21.812′ W. Marker is in Shandaken, New York, in Ulster County.
-Marker is on New York State Route 28, on the right when traveling west.
+42° 3.174′ N, 74° 17.487′ W. Marker is in Shandaken, New York, in Ulster County.
+Marker is at the intersection of New York State Route 28 and Mt.
+Pleasant Road, on the right when traveling west on State Route 28.
+Marker is in the rest area.
 Touch for map.
 Marker is in this post office area: Shandaken NY 12480, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 17, 2019.
-This page originally submitted on April 14, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 46 times since then.
-Photos: 1, 2, 3, 4. submitted on April 14, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 15, 2019.
+It was originally submitted on April 14, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 195 times since then and 48 times this year.
+Photos: 1. submitted on April 14, 2019, by Steve Stoessel of Niskayuna, New York.
+2, 3, 4. submitted on April 15, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.